 I’m not a big fan of expensive laptops.
 Computer equipment depreciates at a terrific rate and portable computers are subject to loss, theft, and damage so I want the least expensive machine that will do the job.
 That said, I also want it to be compact, light, fast, and last all day on a charge (i.e. an ultrabook).
 This may seem like a tall order, but I have found three solutions that I’m happy with.
 All involve hacks:

-The Toshiba Chromebook 2 Model CB35-C3350 has a Core i3-5015U with 4GB DDR3 and a 13.3″ 1920×1080 IPS display.
-It’s meant as a Chromebook, but you can replace the internal SSD with a larger one (necessary for it to be useful abd I had a spare 64GB M.2 drive on hand) and thanks to coolstar.org, you can install Windows, turning it into an excellent Windows ultrabook.
+For MS Windows: The Toshiba Chromebook 2 Model CB35-C3350 has a Core i3-5015U with 4GB DDR3 and a 13.3″ 1920×1080 IPS display.
+It’s meant as a Chromebook, but you can replace the internal SSD with a larger one (necessary for it to be useful and I had a spare 64GB M.2 drive on hand) and thanks to coolstar.org, you can install Windows, turning it into an excellent Windows ultrabook.
 The main downsides are limited battery life (4-6 hours) and as I’ve gotten older, I find that 13.3″ screen is a little too small.
 However, it is extremely portable, fast, sleek, and can regularly be found on eBay for $250-300.

-What I’d really like is a thin laptop, less-than 4lb, 15.6″ screen with full HD, Core i5 processor, 4-8GB of RAM, 128GB+ of SSD, and 8hr battery life…for around $300.
+What I’m still looking for is a thin laptop, less-than 4lb, 15.6″ screen with full HD, Core i5 processor, 8GB of RAM, 128GB+ of SSD, and 8hr+ battery life…for around $300.
 Suggestions are welcome!